caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 This verbiage is borrowed from a Steve Vinoski talk about REST.
 Eric Evan's calls it supple architecture.
-The idea is that our software architectures should foster an environment where new requirements are simple and easy to satisfy.
+The idea is that our software architectures should foster an environment where new requirements are easy to satisfy in a simple way.
 At the enterprise level, such properties included discoverability and uniformity, while the application or service level requires composability and specificity.

 Consider services like IFTTT or Zapier that enable non-trivial workflows to be built from simple webhook technologies.
 Our enterprise architectures should be